Overview

 Environmental

-assistance from Griffith University and community identifying
+Councils with assistance from Griffith University and community

-holistic health issues for Townsville.
-Identifies excellent social
+identifying holistic health issues for Townsville.
+Identifies

-linkages with environment |
+excellent social linkages with environment

-Benefits to Council Ensures gaps in provision of health
+Benefits Ensures gaps in provision of health

 services are identified.
 Demonstrates link between human/environmental